kodirraka17/flygoal-widgets/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Free Soccer plugin for wordpress site.
 Get Soccer standing, schedule and result from 5 top league.
-Data is suppl by flygoal.
+Data is supply by flygoal.

 == Description ==
 This Plugin included sidebar widget and shortcode for your content post. its have 3 feature : standing, last result/previous round and next round / next match schedule.
 You can put this on sidebar widget or using shortcode.
 Data is Powered and Designed special for flygoal.com wordpress plugin and pull in from our site corporate.flygoal.com